 Transmission: Put 100W/square metre through your floors and your feet will be uncomfortably hot so somewhere near half that will be a good yardstick for calculating the power you need to heat the floors then leave some surplus to top up a tank.

 A small ASHP can run a bit more efficiently than a gas boiler in a modest well insulated house.
 Fan-coil units in bedrooms and underfloor heating elsewhere are essential.
 The heat pump should run in daylight except maybe for a boost before dawn to guarantee morning showers and take the chill off the floors.

-I should just mention one little thing in favour of the heat pump; the RHI incentive of 7.3p/kW.hr pitched to pay for the heat pump itself after 7 years.
+Finally let’s look at the RHI incentive of 7.3p/kW.hr pitched to pay for the heat pump itself after 7 years.
 You’ll need to spend another £4,000 on proper tanks to integrate any other sources such as a wood burning stove and a combination like that would be a joy for anyone living out in the middle of the country.
 Of course, with PV panel prices falling fast, the time is coming when your heat pump will run for free.
 At the moment it looks like we are on the edge of no brainer territory and it is certainly worth checking now to see how the sums stack up.